AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/get-the-sdk.md

 ## Installation instructions

-If you cannot access the **Mobile Install Instructions** dialog box in Experience Platform Launch, complete the following sections to get the Adobe Experience Platform SDK.
+If you cannot access the **Mobile Install Instructions** dialog box in the Data Collection UI, complete the following sections to get the Adobe Experience Platform SDK.
 If you already completed the steps in the Mobile Install Instructions dialog box, no need to complete these steps.

 ### 1. Add dependencies to your project